utkarshakya/alpha-notes/README.md

 # alpha-notes
 A Simple And Useful Note Making Web Application For Alpha Generation.
+Implemented Using PHP.